littlefs-project/littlefs/DESIGN.md

 skip-list.

 The name comes from heavy use of the [CTZ instruction][wikipedia-ctz], which lets us calculate the power-of-two factors efficiently.
-For a give block _n_, that block contains ctz(_n_)+1 pointers.
+For a given block _n_, that block contains ctz(_n_)+1 pointers.

 ```